Using D-Bus in golang

 C D-Bus

-has three established D-Bus libraries:
+C has three established D-Bus libraries:

-: part of GLib, the low-level tool library of GNOME- sd-bus: Support for kdbus, better performance, shipped with
+libdbus: shipped in the reference implementation of D-Bus, OOM.GDBus: part of GLib, the low-level tool library of GNOME- sd-bus: Support for kdbus, better performance, shipped with

 Examples

-Using sd-bus
+Using sd-bus:

 #include <stdio.h>